chitosan Overview Information

 Possibly Effective for:

-- Treating periodontitis, a dental condition.
-Applying chitosan ascorbate directly to the gums seems to help in the treatment of periodontitis.
+- Gum disease (periodontitis).
+Some research suggests that applying chitosan ascorbate directly to the gums seems to help in the treatment of periodontitis.

-- Weight loss and obesity.
+- Weight loss.
 There is conflicting evidence about the effectiveness of chitosan for weight loss.
 Some research suggests that combining chitosan with a calorie-restricted diet might result in a small amount of weight loss.
 But taking chitosan, without cutting calories, doesn’t seem to cause weight loss.
-Some promoters say that chitosan causes weight loss by flushing out fat through the intestines.
-But research doesn’t support this claim.
-Studies show that chitosan doesn’t seem to significantly increase the amount of fat in bowel movements.

 Many studies on chitosan have design flaws that make their results questionable.
-When only the higher quality, larger studies are analyzed, the effect of chitosan on weight loss is minimal, only about 0.5 kg (about 1.1 pounds) when taken for 1-6 months.
+When only the higher quality studies are analyzed, the effect of chitosan on weight loss is minimal, only about 0.5 kg (about 1.1 pounds) when taken for 1-6 months.
 This may not make much difference to health.

 - Other conditions.